Peggy Lee: Early life

 Lee was born Norma Deloris Egstrom in Jamestown, North Dakota, United States, on May 26, 1920, the seventh of the eight children of Selma Emele (née Anderson) Egstrom and Marvin Olaf Egstrom, a station agent for the Midland Continental Railroad.
 Her family were Lutherans.
 Her father was Swedish-American and her mother was Norwegian-American.
 After her mother died when Lee was four, her father married Minnie Schaumberg Wiese.
+His family's original name was Ekström.

-Lee and her family lived in several towns along the Midland Continental Railroad (Jamestown, Nortonville and Wimbledon).
+Lee and her family lived in several towns along the Midland Continental Railroad (Jamestown, Nortonville, and Wimbledon).
 She graduated from Wimbledon High School in 1937.
-The Wimbledon depot building, where she and her family lived and worked, became the Midland Continental Depot Transportation Museum, featuring The Peggy Lee Exhibit, in 2012.
-The upper floor of the museum, where the Egstrom family once lived, features exhibits that trace Lee's career and her regional and state connection.

-Lee began singing from a young age.
-In Wimbledon, Lee was the female singer for a six-piece college dance band with leader Lyle "Doc" Haines.
-She traveled to various locations with Haines' quintet on Fridays after school and on weekends.
+Lee began singing at a young age.
+In Wimbledon, she was the female singer for a six-piece college dance band with leader Lyle "Doc" Haines.
+She traveled to various locations with Haines's quintet on Fridays after school and on weekends.

-Lee first sang professionally over KOVC radio in Valley City, North Dakota, in 1936.
+Lee first sang professionally on KOVC radio in Valley City, North Dakota, in 1936.
 She later had her own 15-minute Saturday radio show sponsored by a local restaurant that paid her salary in food.
 Both during and after her high-school years, Lee sang for small sums on local radio stations.

-In October 1937, radio personality Ken Kennedy, of WDAY in Fargo, (the most widely heard station in North Dakota), auditioned Egstrom and put her on the air that day, but not before he changed her name to Peggy Lee.
+In October 1937, radio personality Ken Kennedy, of North Dakota's most widely heard station, WDAY in Fargo, auditioned her and put her on the air that day, but not before he changed her name to Peggy Lee.